Tanglab-Jiang/scNanoATAC-seq_paper/README.md

 This shell pipeline for sequence data preprocessing was in the `basic` folder.
 The preprocessing converts the raw sequence data to chromatin accessibility signals in the ArchR project.

 **Update (Mar 2024):**
 **There was an issue with the adapter sequences provided in the Methods section of our paper.
-We have updated them in the `basic.sh` script.**
+We have updated them in the `scNanoATAC-seq/basic/pipeline.sh` script.**

 *Input*: